6 Essential Tips For Non-Stick Cooking With Stainless Steel Pots And Pans

 Cold food is a no-no

 As water combats heat, so does cold food.
-Adding cold food to a pan works against the heat you have worked at establishing.
-Meat and vegetables should be brought down or at least close to room temperature before cooking in stainless.
+Adding cold food to a pan works against the heat you have established.
+Meat and vegetables should be brought down to—or at least close to—room temperature before cooking in stainless steel.

 Some foods just stick